Vazquez scores for youthful US lineup in 2-1 loss to Serbia

 AP Sports Writer

-Veljko Simic scored the go-ahead goal in the opening minute of the second half for Serbia, which gave debuts to 14 players.
+Veljko Simić gpt the go-ahead goal in the opening minute of the second half for Serbia, which gave debuts to 14 players.
 Eight Americans in all debuted during a lively friendly that felt like spring training at BMO Stadium near downtown Los Angeles.

+“I have to say overall, I was really pleased with the performance,” Hudson said. ”I loved the fact that players were really driving to get forward and run behind the line and attack the back line.
+So I’m disappointed, obviously, with the result, but the way they went about the game was pleasing to me.”

-The American team is in transition with interim head coach Anthony Hudson running the show while U.S. Soccer Federation determines the future of coach Gregg Berhalter, whose contract expired at the end of last year.
-Hudson is using the team’s annual January camp and the accompanying exhibitions to give experience to a new crop of prospects after the U.S. was eliminated in the round of 16 at the World Cup in Qatar.
+The Americans are in transition with Hudson running the show while the U.S. Soccer Federation determines the future of coach Gregg Berhalter, whose contract expired at the end of last year.
+Hudson is using the annual January camp and accompanying exhibitions to give experience to a new crop of prospects after the U.S. was eliminated in the round of 16 at the World Cup in Qatar.

+Hudson’s team put on an exciting performance with much more action and attacking flair than normal in these annual January exhibitions, but the U.S. team has won just one of its last eight matches, with four draws and three losses.

-The U.S. uses youngsters and MLS players in its winter camp, which falls outside a FIFA international window.
+The U.S., which hosts Colombia on Saturday, uses youngsters and MLS players in its winter camp, which falls outside a FIFA international window.
 The current group has 11 players getting their first callup and just five members of the World Cup roster.

-Hudson’s inexperienced group put on an exciting performance with much more action and attacking flair than normal in these annual January exhibitions, but the U.S. team has won just one of its last eight matches, with four draws and three losses.
+“I told the guys before the game in the huddle that anytime you put on this jersey, whether it’s in January or in a World Cup game,’ you have to have pride,” said U.S. captain Walker Zimmerman, whose 38 international appearances were 10 more than the other 21 starters combined.
+“You never want to lose a game, but sometimes it’s good to get experience for guys and welcome them into this brotherhood.
+That’s what we feel great about.”

 Goalkeeper Gabriel Slonina was among the most U.S. starters making debuts since nine against Guatemala on Jan.
 10, 1988.
 Slonina at 18 years, 8 months, 8 days became the youngest U.S. goalkeeper, breaking a mark that Tony Meola set at 19 years, 3 months, 18 days against Ecuador on June 7, 1988.